-A real estate-specific CRM software can help a real estate agent and broker closing deals more quickly and with fewer resources.
+Real estate-specific CRM software can help a real estate agent and broker close deals more quickly and with fewer resources.

 How?
 The solution will help its users manage, attract, and retain clients more effectively, and it will allow them to streamline transactions, so closing deals is more efficient.

 Okay, I can hear you wondering already, “But why can’t I just use any CRM software?
 Why do I need a real estate-specific solution?

 And that’s an excellent question, and it’s one that we can’t neglect to answer.

 To answer this question, we must look at the nature of real estate businesses and how it differs from other businesses.